 Journey to the Kingdom of Bhutan!
 Nestled in the Eastern Himalayas, Bhutan has for centuries remained cautiously aloof from the rest of the world.
-Opening its doors to the world in 1974, Bhutan's incredible scenery & hospitable charm has been revealed to travellers hungry for new experiences.
+Opening its doors to the world in 1974, Bhutan's incredible scenery & hospitable charm has been revealed to travelers hungry for new experiences.

 Prices & Dates

 Prices shown are per person when there are 2 persons sharing a room.
 The 'Single Room' price is applicable when a single room is required, based on a travelling party of at least 2 adults.Read More